-I’ve advised countless clients who’ve spent hours on the phone with companies like FedLoan Servicing or Navient getting the run around.
+I’ve advised countless clients who’ve spent hours on the phone with companies like FedLoan Servicing or Navient getting the runaround.
 If you could save a ton of money, then dealing with their awful customer service might be worth it.
 Perhaps the savings are marginal.
 In that case, I would just refinance and get rid of the debt as quickly as you can.
-If the monthly payments are similar on the federal and income driven plans, you’ll likely save a lot of headache.
+If the monthly payments are similar on the federal and income-driven plans, you’ll likely save a lot of headaches.

 How to Protect Against Repeal of Student Loan Forgiveness

-20. Examine the alternatives like the proposed Trump plan
+20. Examine the alternatives to the proposed Trump plan

 One of the only things I feel confident in telling you about the future of student loan policy is that there will be an option to pay based on your income.
 How do I know this?
 There’s $1.4 trillion in student loans and we’d suffer a financial crisis if everyone had to pay it back.
 Default rates are probably a third of what they would be without income driven payment options.